 There is one optional course.

 Choose one from Chemistry or Computing.
-Please note that Chemistry must be chosen in order to go on to study certain progression degrees:
+Please note that Chemistry must be chosen in order to go on to study certain progression degrees (see below):

 This course will develop your knowledge and understanding of the physical and natural environments, considering both organic and inorganic chemistry.
 We will support you to develop the underlying theories of chemistry and the skills of independent study and thought that are essential in a wide range of occupations.
 You will develop your laboratory skills through practical laboratory work.